the-mikedavis/randompolygons/java/README.md

     }
 };
 ```
-Moreover, the vertices are already in sorted order (clockwise), which means that you can draw a shape using an implementation of this psuedocode:
+Moreover, the vertices are already in sorted order (clockwise), which means
+that you can draw a shape using an implementation of this psuedocode:

 ```
 //assuming 0 indexing
-for a = 0 to shapes.length
+for a = 0 to shapes.length (exclusive)
-    for b = 0 to the shape's vertices.length
+    for b = 0 to the shape's vertices.length (inclusive)
-        draw edge from vertices[b] to vertices[b + 1 == vertices.length ?
-0 : b + 1]
+        draw edge from vertices[b] to vertices[(b + 1) % vertices.length]
 ```

+Also, if you need to check for line segments intersecting, **do not** use
+`Lines2D.linesIntersect`.
+Instead, use `Polygen.segmentsIntersect` from this
+file. `Lines2D.linesIntersect` does not cover some edge cases.